Tom Moggach Tom Moggach

 Les Cailloux Tomatoes

-Who grows the best tomatoes?
-Les Cailloux in Provence.
+Les Cailloux in Provence are one of our suppliers of French tomatoes.
 These days, many growers use hydropnic systems with rockwool or coconut coir blocks.
 But they grow outdoors, rooted in the soil - and you can tell the difference in the taste ..

 Les Cailloux grow their sublime tomatoes the traditional way - outdoors, rather than under glass, and fed by the rich of soils of Provence.
 (These days, many growers use indoor hydroponic systems with rockwool or coconut coir blocks.)
 The cultivate around 30 varieties including Red Zebra, Roma, Pineapple and Louna.